 Lynn Abrahamsen is a health services executive with over forty years of healthcare experience.
 Most recently, she served as the chief executive officer of Hennepin Healthcare System, Inc., chief operating officer for Hennepin County Medical Center, executive director of Neighborhood Health Care Network and vice president of Fairview Health System.
 In these executive leadership roles, Abrahamsen facilitated a wide-range of responsibilities including strategic planning, optimizing operating systems, executing budget stabilization and facilitating governance changes.
 In addition to the NMDP/Be The Match Board of Directors, she also serves on the Board of Directors of Planned Parenthood of Minnesota North and South Dakota and Milkweed Editions.
 Abrahamsen received her Master’s of Hospital and Healthcare Administration from the University of Minnesota.

-Melinda Caltabiano is the Managing Director of Engagement at the One Love Foundation.
-Founded in 2010 to honor the memory of Yeardley Love, One Love's mission is to end relationship abuse by educating young people about healthy and unhealthy relationship behaviors and empowering them to be leaders driving change in their communities.
-Melinda works with One Love's engagement team throughout the country delivering important educational content to communities and building partnerships.
-Melinda served as the Director of Clinical Sciences at New York Blood Center (NYBC) for over 20 years overseeing NYBC's Be The Match programs and managing the Clinical Services operation.
-Melinda served in the United States Peace Corps in Slovakia for two years working on local environmental projects and youth development programs.
-Currently, Melinda serves as a member of the Board Development Committee and the Diversity and Healthcare Disparities Advisory Group.
-Melinda has a BA from Manhattan College and earned her Master's Degree in Public Administration with a concentration in Public Finance from New York University's Robert F. Wagner Graduate School of Public Service.
+Prior to joining Dendreon, Melinda spent more than 20 years at New York Blood Center as Director of Clinical Services.
+Melinda also served in the United States Peace Corps in Slovakia for two years working on local environmental projects and youth development programs.
+Currently, she serves as Secretary of the Board of Directors for Be The Match and sits on the Diversity and Healthcare Disparities Advisory Group.
+Melinda has a BA from Manhattan College and a Master's Degree in Public Administration from New York University's Robert F. Wagner Graduate School of Public Service.